zentrocdot/ComfyUI-Simple_Image_To_Prompt/README.md

 <img src="./images/node_preview.png" alt="node preview" width="512">
 <p><i>Figure 1: Node preview</i></p>

+The current Version allows to ask a question which is not given by the fixed one from the implemented source code

+<code>What does the image show?</code>

 Like I have done it in the example workflow one should output all three to get the best answer or caption for each case.

+One can ask what one likes to do e.g.

++ What do we see in the image?
++ What is the art style of the image?
++ What is the story behind the image?

+and so on.

 # Workflow Preview